Nikon D5300 vs Sony A6500

 |Sony NEX-7« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Both the D5300 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The D5300 was replaced by the Nikon D5500, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5300 and the Sony A6500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.